dubek/rabbitmq-dump-queue/README.md

 allows piping the output of rabbitmq-dump-queue to `xargs` or similar utilities in order to perform further processing on each message (e.g. decompressing, decoding, etc.).

+To include the AMQP headers and properties in the output, add the `-full` option to the command-line.
+This will create the following files:

+    /tmp/msg-0000
+    /tmp/msg-0000-headers+properties.json
+    /tmp/msg-0001
+    /tmp/msg-0001-headers+properties.json
+    ...

+The JSON files have the following structure:

+    {
+      "headers": {
+        "x-my-private-header": "my-value"
+      },
+      "properties": {
+        "correlation_id": "XYZ-9876",
+        "delivery_mode": 0,
+        "priority": 5
+      }
+    }

 Running `rabbitmq-dump-queue -help` will list the available command-line options.